-The Air Check $\checkmark$ O2 Monitor is supplied with alarm relays.
-Whenever the monitors alarms are activated, the built-in alarm relays, panel mounted LED's and audio horn will also activate.
+It the Air $Check \checkmark O_2$ monitor is supplied with the optional alarm relays, whenever the monitors alarms are activated, the built-in alarm relays, panel mounted LED's and optional audio horn will also activate.
 When the relay settings are non-latching, the alarm relays, LEDs, and horn will automatically reset.
 If the relay settings are latching, then a manual reset of the alarms are required.
 Resetting the alarms can be performed through use of the joystick or using the remote reset function.